 But when it comes to lighting up your landscaping, it's a little different.
 There's less focus on the light fixtures themselves – in fact, they're often disguised amongst foliage, or recessed into walls or floors to stay out of the way.
 They're generally used to highlight key features of your garden – think a statement tree, a living wall, or perhaps a pond.
 And, when planned well, a landscaping lighting scheme will add a ton of atmosphere to a space and create a dramatic vista that can be enjoyed from both in and out of the home.
 Our round-up of designs will certainly help get you inspired.

-Introducing lighting landscape ideas to your plot can have transformative effects.
+Introducing carefully-considered lighting to your plot can have transformative effects on your landscaping ideas.
 We've brought together some of our favorite looks for you to peruse and perhaps recreate in your own backyard.

 The scheme continues across the garden's levels, drawing the eye to a large raised bed and a curve of stone steps (which, in turn, will also help avoid any stumbling mishaps).
 Note the stone bench's cleverly integrated lighting too – it's tucked just beneath the edge of the seat, transforming it into a welcoming evening space.